Fire glowed 2km away as Tasman family evacuated home and nursery business

 "We had already organised ourselves.
 We had packed what was important and threw it in the car and hooked up the caravan and off we went."

 "The fire was on the back of Eves Valley hill so we couldn't see the flames," Pahl said.
 "We could see the glow.
-It was a couple of kilometres in a straight line from where we [were].
+It was a couple of kilometres in a straight line from where we [were]."

-"As far as we know we are unaffected at this stage but we are unable to go and check."

 "It's pretty overcast at the moment.
 I believe there's been light rain out there this morning and the winds have certainly dropped."